Eleanor Peterson’s last day at Castle Hill School was an odd one.

 Eleanor’s friends knew and were somewhat distant for most of the day, as if she was somehow something ‘other’.

-Eleanor’s friends were going to King’s High School; the local independent girls school in the town, as Eleanor hoped she would too.
+Eleanor’s friends were going to St Mildred’s School for girls; the local independent girls school in the town, as Eleanor hoped she would too.

 But despite pleading with her parents to let her go, her parents felt that their joint £60K salary could only go so far, and the £20,000 a year spent on Eleanor’s secondary education could be used to make renovations on their 17th century Manor House, even though in reality they could send both their children to Stowe and still have enough money for other things.